Key points:

 Here are some fast and easy ways to incorporate narrative elements into your podcast, based on the four most common podcast formats:

-2. Deep Reporting: A great storytelling technique here is providing information about a subject by sequencing multiple layers of news, including headlines, surprising updates, and other stories showcasing the passage of time.
-For example, you might start with a hook like, “John Smith was missing for 15 years,” then follow it up with a news article providing more information (like, “although that’s not what the record says”).
+- Deep Reporting: sequence multiple layers of information, including headlines, surprising updates, and related stories, to show the passage of time.
+For example, open with a hook like “John Smith was missing for 15 years,” then follow with a detail that complicates the picture.

 Think of your podcast (aka brand) as a story

-If you operate in a B2B vertical like financial advising or investment advice, storytelling techniques will be even more important to your success.
-That’s because your brand is a story in and of itself, and if you can present the two as a logical whole, you can keep the listeners’ attention centered around your brand, even if they’re not consciously considering its effect on
+If you operate in a B2B sector like financial advising or investment management, storytelling matters even more.
+Your brand is a story, and if you can present the two as a coherent whole, you keep listeners’ attention anchored to your brand even when they’re not consciously thinking about it.

-But it’s still a good idea to start thinking about your podcast’s archetype, including the story it wants to tell and what your audience expects from you.
+There’s too much here to cover in detail, and entire books address the subject.
+Start by thinking about your podcast’s archetype: the story it wants to tell and what your audience expects from you.

 Tell unique stories